Mya-Rose Craig: Activism

 Craig is an advocate for increased equality in naturalism and environmentalism and has campaigned to improve diversity in conservation work.
 Reflecting on her childhood experiences with birdwatching, Craig recalls the predominantly white and male demographic of the community.
 Initially feeling comfortable due to her long-standing involvement, around the age of 13 or 14, she began to perceive the lack of diversity within the birdwatching community as unusual.
 People questioned her interest in the hobby, prompting her to ponder why certain demographics were more prevalent in such pursuits.
-This realization sparked her curiosity about inclusivity and diversity in nature-related activities prompting her to advocate for inclusivity in outdoor activities.
+This realisation sparked her curiosity about inclusivity and diversity in nature-related activities prompting her to advocate for inclusivity in outdoor activities.

 Craig created her first nature conference, attended by naturalists including Bill Oddie, at the age of 13.
 Her older sister's reduced birding time after having a baby spurred Craig to seek out other young naturalists.
-Discovering the American Birding Association's teen summer camps online, her parents proposed organizing similar camps herself.
+Discovering the American Birding Association's teen summer camps online, her parents proposed organising similar camps herself.
 Identifying a lack of diversity in birding communities, particularly among British Bangladeshi backgrounds, she founded Black2Nature in 2015 at 14 to run nature camps for minority ethnic children.
 The initiative addresses the underrepresentation of these communities in environmental fields by offering urban youth opportunities to explore and engage with nature, aiming to prompt change and promote equity within the environmental sector.

 Craig was a "Bristol 2015 Ambassador" during the city's year as European Green Capital.
 In 2018, she contributed to Chris Packham's A People's Manifesto for Wildlife and was enlisted as the manifesto's "minister of diversity".
 Craig campaigned with Greta Thunberg at the Youth Strike 4 Climate event in Bristol in February 2020.
-She has organized conferences featuring celebrity nature enthusiasts such as Bill Oddie, Chris Packham, and RSPB chief executive Beccy Speight.
+She has organised conferences featuring celebrity nature enthusiasts such as Bill Oddie, Chris Packham, and RSPB chief executive Beccy Speight.

-In September 2020, Craig staged the most northerly climate strike, by protesting on an Arctic ice floe north of Svalbard, at 82.2° N, highlighting the urgency of climate action ahead of the United Nations Summit on Biodiversity.
+In September 2020, in a publicity stunt co-ordinated by Greenpeace, Craig staged the most northerly climate strike, by protesting on an Arctic ice floe north of Svalbard, at 82.2° N, highlighting the urgency of climate action ahead of the United Nations Summit on Biodiversity.

 In August 2022, she was announced as an Oxfam Ambassador and spoke on their stage at Glastonbury Festival.
-Craig is also an ambassador for Greenpeace, the National Trust and The Wildlife Trusts.
+Craig is also an ambassador for Greenpeace, the National Trust The Wildlife Trusts, The Beaver Trust and the RSPCA.